gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Razi spread his hands apologetically.  "*La*, not so much as I had hoped.
 I did find an account from Anuvatik of a stone boat that sailed to the moon and back.
-The author---she doesn't give her own name, but from the style, I would guess her to have been from Vaarda---said that the boat made the journey several times before disappearing."
+The author–she doesn't give her own name, but from the style, I would guess her to have been from Vaarda–said that the boat made the journey several times before disappearing."

 The captain drummed his fingers on the arm of his chair.
 "Hm.
 What do you think of it?"

 Razi sighed.
-"To be honest, I rather suspect it was just a traveler's tale about Avaunt grown garbled with time and distance.
+"To be honest, I rather suspect it was just a traveller's tale about Avaunt grown garbled with time and distance.
 As I have been telling my apprentice, being written does not make a thing true."